Scroll to top

 Licensing

-Security companies must be licensed by the Nigerian government.
-Individual operators require registration and background verification through official channels.
+Security companies must hold valid NSCDC registration.
+Individual operators require background verification and certification through official channels.

 Foreign Operators

 Foreign security operators cannot carry firearms in Nigeria.
-International clients must use licensed Nigerian operators or Nigerian-registered security companies.
+International clients must engage Nigerian-licensed operators or Nigerian-registered security companies for all armed assignments.

 Local Intel